top of page

 Overcomplicating The Process

-You don’t need prompts, apps, or a detailed system.
+You don't need prompts, apps, color-coded systems, or a detailed routine.
 A notebook and a few minutes are enough.

 Only Journaling When Things Go Wrong